Wisconsin Childhood Lead

 intervention) at age one, age two, ages zero to five and for three to five

 year olds not previously tested for each local health department

 jurisdiction.
 Also includes prevalence rates and rates for children enrolled

 in Medicaid and WIC programs.

-and data by county, local health department jurisdiction and for select
+rates statewide and by county, local health department jurisdiction and select

 cities from 2002 to 2007.

 The Wisconsin Environmental Public Health Tracking Program